hypo69/hypo/docs/gemini/consultant/ru/utils/smtp.md

    :platform: Windows, Unix
    :synopsis: SMTP Email Interface

-This module provides functionality to send and receive emails using SMTP/IMAP servers.
+This module provides functionality to send and receive emails using an SMTP or IMAP server.
-It includes functions to send emails and retrieve emails.
+It includes functions to send emails using SMTP and retrieve emails using IMAP.
 """

 import smtplib